laurentperrinet/utf-dedup/README.md

   * using [shutil](https://docs.python.org/3/library/shutil.html#shutil.move) is more robust with directories

   * but there is a problem appearing when changing the name of a directory.
-A solution is to compute the depth of each file and to start from the first to the last:
+A solution is to compute the depth of each file and to start from the first to the last   https://github.com/laurentperrinet/utf-dedup/commit/0ea8d8f4d2824871e9d17bd72273ba177ba86312

 ```python
 import os